ericoc/gaw.sh/README.md

 ## Notes

-* Attempting to visit a hidden/disabled URL will still add an entry for that URL to the "visits" table even though it's not active
+* Attempting to visit a hidden/disabled URL will still add an entry for that URL to the "visits" table even though it is not active
 * More to come at some point...

 ---------------------------------------